Agablue-red/MLClass/README.md

 ![log_scale](https://raw.githubusercontent.com/Agablue-red/Machine-Learning/master/image/log_scale.png)

 The result of smoothing by the previous quarter can hardly see a trend, because it is too close to actual curve.
-In addition the increasing mean and standard deviation may be seen, indicating that our series isn’t stationary.
+In addition, the increasing mean and standard deviation may be seen, indicating that our series isn’t stationary.

 #### SARIMAX (3, 0, 3) model